 ✅ Take High-Paying Shifts – Nights and weekends pay more.

-✅ Negotiate Your Contract – Don’t accept the first offer.
+✅ Negotiate Your Contract – Do not accept the first offer.
 Ask about bonuses, stipends, and reimbursements.

 Conclusion: Is Travel Sonography a Financially Smart Career?